jschultz/sqlconverter/README.md

 # sqlconverter

-This code was [originally published by Liron Levi](http://www.codeproject.com/Articles/26932/Convert-SQL-Server-DB-to-SQLite-DB) with the following release notes:
+This code was [originally published by Liron Levi](http://www.codeproject.com/Articles/26932/Convert-SQL-Server-DB-to-SQLite-DB) whose release notes are reproduced below.
+I moved the source to github in order to facilitate ongoing development.

 ### Introduction

 I needed to convert the existing SQL server databases to SQLite databases as part of a DB migration program and did not find any decent free converter to do the job.

 This is my attempt to solve the problem.
 I should warn you though that I did not have much time to test it on too many databases.
 In any case - the source code is very well documented and easy to understand, so if you do have a problem it should be relatively easy to fix.
 (Please send me the fixed source code.
 If you do so, I can update the software so that everybody can enjoy it.)

-Using the Code
+### Using the Code

 The code is split between a dataaccess project (class library) that contains the conversion code itself and a converter project (WinForms) that drives the conversion code and provides a simple UI for user interaction.